Auguste Rodin: Forgeries

-The relative ease of making reproductions has also encouraged many forgeries: a survey of expert opinion placed Rodin in the top ten most-faked artists.
+The relative ease of making reproductions has also encouraged many forgeries: a survey of expert opinion placed Rodin among the top ten most-faked artists.
 Rodin fought against forgeries of his works as early as 1901, and since his death, many cases of organized, large-scale forgeries have been revealed.
 A massive forgery was discovered by French authorities in the early 1990s and led to the conviction of art dealer Guy Hain.

 To deal with the complexity of bronze reproduction, France has promulgated several laws since 1956 which limit reproduction to twelve casts – the maximum number that can be made from an artist's plasters and still be considered his work.
 As a result of this limit, The Burghers of Calais, for example, is found in fourteen cities.

 In the market for sculpture, plagued by fakes, the value of a piece increases significantly when its provenance can be established.
 A Rodin work with a verified history sold for US$4.8 million in 1999, and Rodin's bronze Ève, grand modele – version sans rocher sold for $18.9 million at a 2008 Christie's auction in New York.
 Art critics concerned about authenticity have argued that taking a cast does not equal reproducing a Rodin sculpture – especially given the importance of surface treatment in Rodin's work.

 A number of drawings previously attributed to Rodin are now known to have been forged by Ernest Durig.